hmehain/COSC-310-Group-6/README.md

 # Class Breakdown

 # ConvoBot Classes
 1) Characteristics - list of solutions  + multiplier pairs, created based on info read from text file.
-Characteristics are used to change the weightings in ContextGraph
+Characteristics are used to change the weightings in ContextGraph.

 2) ContextGraph - Weighted Graph that takes in characteristics and weights to decide on recommended therapy options.

 3) Conversation - decides on what conversation rules apply to the given input turn.

-4) Edge & Node - Helper classes for ContextGraph
+4) Edge & Node - Helper classes for ContextGraph.

 5) Patient - Stores information about the user such as name, age, ect.

-6) PrintMessage - Helper class for app integration
+6) PrintMessage - Helper class for app integration.

 # Topics Classes
  Each of the topics classes specifies rules that the bot must follow depending on where in the conversation it is.
-The rules change what will be output given an input, and what thebo can ask.
+The rules change what will be output given an input, and what Thebo can ask.
+ 1) Advice - Outputs advice at the end of the chat depending on what the user answered during the chat.

+ 2) Discussion - Main chat body, this is where the ContextGraph will be passed Characteristics from.

+ 3) Goodbye - Terminates the program.

+ 4) Greetings - Starts the program and introduces Thebo.

+ 5) SmallTalk - Asks basic questions to get user info.

 # Class Structure